raghavkaushik25/urldownloader/README.md

 - As soon as a new URL is read from the csv.
 It starts a new go routine to download its contents.

 ### Stage 2 - Download Contents
-- Uses semaphore channel buffered to maxNumOfGoroutines to limit the Goroutines.
+- Uses buffered semaphore channel to limit maximum goroutines to maxGoroutines (set to 50).
-- As soon as the number "Download" gorouritnes reach 50, it will stop spawning more and wait for the existing one to return.
+- As soon as the number of "Download" gorouritnes reach 50, it will stop spawning more and wait for the existing one to return.
 - It will only start max 50 concurrent goroutines.

 ### Stage 3 - Persist Contents